 2. Wedding or celebration arrangements, or religious considerations

 3. Medical reasons

 4. Legal proceedings, and

 When making a decision, the Prescribed Authority will consider and assess the information provided in support of your application and may seek more information.
 If you’re going to apply for a shortening of time, get prepared.

 Make sure you’ve got all the necessary documentation that supports your request, before approaching a Prescribed Authority.

 What steps do I need to take in applying for a shortening of time?

 2. Complete a Notice of Intended Marriage (NOIM) and provide it to the celebrant (see earlier section on this).
-Make sure you don’t sign the NOIM until you are in the presence of the celebrant or other approved witness.
+Make sure you don’t sign the NOIM until you are in the presence of the celebrant or other authorised witness.

 3. Choose a date and time for the ceremony – this can be changed, if necessary.

-4. Ask the celebrant to supply you with a letter of support stating they have received a valid NOIM from you and is willing and available to conduct your marriage ceremony on the date and time nominated, provided the approval of shortening of time is granted.
+4. Ask the celebrant to supply you with a letter of support stating they have received a valid NOIM from you and are willing and available to conduct your marriage ceremony on the date and time nominated, provided the approval of shortening of time is granted.

 5. Go to a Prescribed Authority to request a shortening and take the NOIM with you so that it can be signed by the Prescribed Authority.
 When you receive approval for the shortening, you must return the signed NOIM to your celebrant.

-6. Make sure you take all documents that you would require to be married (passports, or birth certificates + driver’s licences, divorce papers/death certificates, as relevant) and documentary evidence to support your reason for applying for the shortening, such as medical reports, employer’s evidence, wedding receipts etc.
+6. Make sure you take all documents that you would require to be married (passports (or birth certificates + driver’s licences), divorce papers/death certificates, as relevant) and documentary evidence to support your reason for applying for the shortening, such as medical reports, employer’s evidence, wedding receipts etc.

 If you’re planning on getting married in Australia, the legal requirements are the same.
 You don’t have to be an Australian citizen or a permanent resident of Australia to marry in Australia.